Autism Jersey just feels like a community. Everybody’s welcoming, nobody is judgmental. Everyone’s got a real passion

 Holidays can be crisis points.
 My son loves the holiday club, and it means that his sister can have ‘normal’ time and enjoy something for herself

 Autism Jersey provides autism-specific playschemes for primary school-aged children during the Easter and summer holidays in a fun and safe environment.
-The scheme is run in partnership with the Education Department and is facilitated by autism-trained staff, who are police-checked and trained in first aid.
+The holiday club is registered with the States’ Childcare and Early Years Service (CEYS) and is facilitated by autism-trained staff, who are police-checked and trained in first aid.
 For times and details of the next playscheme, contact us on 871888.

 A befriender can be matched with children and adults with an autism spectrum condition, or their brothers and sisters, or parents and guardians.